Uberspace/manual/source/includes/web-backend.rst

-Setup a :ref:`web backend <backends>` to publish your application.
-The application needs to listen on interface ``0.0.0.0`` at any port between 1024 and 65535.
+In order to make your application accessable from the outside, you need to connect it to the webserver, using a :ref:`web backend <backends>`.
+Please note that your application must listen on the IP ``0.0.0.0``.
+You can choose any port between 1024 and 65535.